All about the central nervous system

-This article gives a brief overview of the central nervous system (CNS) and; we will look at the types of cells involved, different regions within the brain, spinal circuitry, and how the CNS can be affected by disease and injury.
+This article gives a brief overview of the central nervous system (CNS).
+We will look at the types of cells involved, different regions within the brain, spinal circuitry, and how the CNS can be affected by disease and injury.

 Here are some key points about the central nervous system.
 More detail and supporting information is in the main article.